javascript-tutorial/en.javascript.info/1-js/2-first-steps/05-variables/article.md

 # Variables

-Most of the time, script needs to work with the information.
+Most of the time, a script needs to work with the information.

 If it's an online-shop -- that's going to be the goods and a shopping cart.
-If it's a chat -- visitors, messages and so on.
+If it's a chat -- users, messages and so on.

 Variables are used to store the information.